xagau/GARL/README.md

 Run using Java 1.8.

-Download GARL.zip and extract contents into a folder you intend to use.
+Download GARL-X-XX.zip (latest) and extract contents into a folder you intend to use.

 You can start it via:
 ```